ikesjohnston/Bilgewater-Bot/README.md

 {
    "token": "{Your Discord app token}",
-   "prefix": "{Character or string to precede recognized commands}", Default - > "battlenet": "{Your Battle.net API token}", "ownerID": "{Your Discord user ID}",
+   "prefix": "{Character or string to precede recognized commands}", Default - > "battlenet": "{Your Battle.net API client ID}", "battlenetaccess": "{Your Battle.net API access token}", "ownerID": "{Your Discord user ID}",
    "game": "{Game the bot will be listed as playing on launch}" Default - >help "googleApi": "{Your Google Custom Search API token}",